- Specifications

 Type conversions (e.g.,

-- The business logic validates the inputs using defined rules (e.g., format checks, plausibility checks).
+- The business logic validates the inputs based on defined rules (e.g., format checks, plausibility checks).

-- If necessary, external API calls or database queries are made to supplement additional information.
+- If required, external API calls or database queries are made to supplement additional information.

-- Calculations and decision processes are based on the parameters (e.g., branches in case of deviating inputs).
+- Calculations and decision processes are based on the parameters (e.g., branching in case of deviating inputs).

 -